markimus-maximus/CMC_Scraper/README.md

 ## Milestone 2: Generating a list of unique URLs for each webpage

-- Given that coinmarketcap URLs are structured such that the permalink contains a date, this allowed for generation of unique URLs based on the date.
-To achieve this, the `daterange(start_date:str, end_date:str, frequency:int=None` method was built which used the pandas library to generate a date range between 2 dates given to by the user.
-The strftime method was implemented to reformat the date to be used as a permalink.
-Additionally, slicing the daterange provides the user the optional opportunity to choose a frequency of dates (default frequency is daily)
+- The fact that coinmarketcap URLs are structured such that the permalink contains a date this allowed for generation of unique URLs based on the date.
+To generate the list of URLs, the `daterange(start_date:str, end_date:str, frequency:int=None` method was built which used the pandas library to generate a date range between 2 dates given to by the user.
+The `strftime` method was implemented to reformat the date to be used as a permalink.
+Additionally, slicing the daterange provides the user the optional opportunity to choose a frequency of dates by declaring the `frequency` argument (default frequency is daily).
-- After generation of the desired daterange, the `__create_url_list_with_date_permalinks(root_url:str, date_list:list)` private method concatenates the dates (formatted as cmc permalinks) to a root URL using the private in order to generate a list of unique URLs which would be compatible with coinmarket cap.
+- After generation of the desired daterange, the `__create_url_list_with_date_permalinks(root_url:str, date_list:list)` private method concatenates the dates (formatted as cmc permalinks) to a root URL thus generating a list of unique URLs which would be compatible with coinmarket cap.
 - The `create_url_list_final(start_date:str, end_date:str, frequency:int, root_url:str` public method combines the two methods above to generate the list of URLs with which to use with the scraper.

 ## Milestone 3: Retrieving data from each webpage